CalScale/AtScaleTemplate/README.md

-# AtScale
+# AtScale Model Template
-First AtScale PRIVATE Repository

-blah
+Simple template for use with container AtScale to jump start creating a model.

+Feel free to clone.

+Happy modeling!

+--
+The AtScale training team